Structured learning of rigid-body dynamics: A survey and unified view from a robotics perspective

 and a numerical integration method predicting the next state using $\ddot{q}$.
 Commonly used integration methods such as Runge-Kutta-45 predict the next state as a function of several state-acceleration vectors at different time steps \cite{davis2007methods}.

-Alternatively, one can rearrange the forward dynamics to obtain the system's \emph{inverse dynamics} function $f_{u}: \mathbb{R}^{3n} \rightarrow \mathbb{R}^{l}$, which computes the (feed-forward) generalized actuation force that is required to achieve a state-acceleration vector, writing
+Alternatively, one can rearrange the forward dynamics to obtain the system's \emph{inverse dynamics} function $f_{u}: \mathbb{R}^{3n} \rightarrow \mathbb{R}^{n}$, which computes the (feed-forward) generalized actuation force that is required to achieve a state-acceleration vector, writing

-In the case of robots with actuated joints, $\Fu$ represent all forces that are caused by friction and actuation inside the joints.
-In this case, $\Fu$ is referred to in robotics as joint torques (usually being denoted as $\tau$).
-We note that the inverse dynamics mapping in \eqref{eq:inverse_dynamics} can be non-injective.
+The inverse dynamics mapping in \eqref{eq:inverse_dynamics} can be non-injective.
 In this case, the identification of inverse dynamics via supervised learning models requires additional mathematical techniques \cite{jordan1992constrained}, which are not discussed in this survey.

-The inverse dynamics enables us to describe which $\Fu$ is required to steer a system on a given trajectory.
-However, to use a dynamics description in terms of $\Fu$, we need to know how the desired actuation force $\F_{\text{u,desired}}$ is altered by $\Fu'$, writing

-We refer to the term $\Fu'(x, \F_{\text{u,desired}})$ as the \emph{actuation dynamics} which is a complex function that can depend on nonlinear and discontinuous dissipation inside the motor, flexibilities in a gear-belt or attached shaft, free-play in an attached transmission, and internal dynamics of cascaded feedback control loops.
-For example, the generation of torque inside a robot arm's brush-less motors requires to transform a control error into $\F_{\text{u,desired}}$; then $\F_{\text{u,desired}}$ is transformed by a low-level control into the desired current; the desired current is transformed by a field-orientation controller into the motor torque; the motor torque is altered by a potential gear train as well as dissipation in the robot's joints; and finally $\Fu$ is measurable in the joints.